Where smart software meets expert accounting.

 {{tax-guide}}

-If that sounds confusing, you’re in luck, we’ve got a guide to both Class 2 and Class 4 contributions to help make National Insurance for self-employed people as simple as possible.
-Make sure to check out our UK tax rates, threshold and allowances article for more information.
+If that sounds confusing, don't worry.
+We have a guide to both Class 2 and Class 4 contributions to make things simpler.
+Make sure to check out our UK tax rates, thresholds and allowances article for more information.

 {{national-insurance-calculator}}

-Now that you understand National Insurance Thresholds and how they impact the rate at which contributions are determined click here to try our National Insurance calculator to see how much income tax and National Insurance you have to pay.
+Now that you understand the thresholds, try our National Insurance calculator to see how much you might have to pay.

-If you’d like to get more help with working out your NICs and your wider tax obligations, get in touch with one of our experts today to see how our accountancy software can make tax easier than ever.
+If you'd like more help with your NICs and wider tax obligations, get in touch with one of our experts today to see how our accountancy software can make tax easier than ever.

 Speak to an accounting expert